Is there anything worse than finding your precious video content on some random torrent website? We can imagine there isn’t.

 Imagine having a very unique business idea that you want to share with your clients or colleagues and then someone else just steals your idea and takes credit for that?
 That would be pretty devastating, especially if you put a lot of hard work into it.
 This situation is very likely to happen if you share the video presenting your idea online without protecting it.

 If you are using a streaming platform to share some classified content, you definitely do not want any intruders there.
-Only invited people are supposed to be able to watch your video, but that might not always be the case.
+You might think only those who are supposed to see your content would be there, but that might not always be the case.

 Ways to Secure Your Online Videos

 Even though you might protect your videos from unauthorized download, you can never be sure that some of your viewers are not screen capturing your stream.
-Since you cannot prevent screen capturing, the best thing you can do in this situation is to put a watermark on your video.
+The sad truth is, you cannot prevent screen capturing, but the best thing you can do in this situation is to put a watermark on your video.

-Watermark is a unique image or text identifying the rightful owner of a video.
-It could be your name, company name, company logo, email address etc. This way, even if someone does record and upload your video without permission, all rights and credits will go to you.
-Make sure you put it in the right size and right position in the video, otherwise they might be able to cut the watermark out.
+So, what’s a watermark?
+A watermark is a unique image or text identifying the rightful owner of a video.
+It could be your name, company name, company logo, email address, etc. This way, even if someone does record and upload your video without permission, all rights and credits will still go to you.
+Just, make sure you put it in the right size and right position in the video, otherwise, they might be able to cut the watermark out.